justinkemp10/budget-tracker/README.md

 GIVEN a user is on Budget App without an internet connection, WHEN the user inputs a withdrawal or deposit, THEN that will be shown on the page, and added to their transaction history when their connection is back online.

-Here is a link to the deployed Heroku app: [Workout Tracker App](https://workout-tracker-app2000.herokuapp.com/)
+Here is a link to the deployed Heroku app: [Budget Tracker App](https://budget-tracker-app2000.herokuapp.com/)

-Here is a link to the application repository: [Workout Tracker GitHub Repo](https://github.com/justinkemp10/workout-tracker)
+Here is a link to the application repository: [Budget Tracker GitHub Repo](https://github.com/justinkemp10/budget-tracker)

 ## Author